 Rachelle has two research areas: Cultural Ecosystem Services (and nonmaterial values of ecosystems, more generally), and Environmental Education.
 Using the lens of Cultural Ecosystem Services, she examines how nature improves well-being in nonmaterial ways.
 Using the lens of environmental education, she explores how people learn about the environment, and how that learning does (and does not) connect to behavior.

-Rachelle and her research group currently have projects underway in Vermont, on Hawaii’s Big Island, and (to a lesser extent) in New York City.
+Rachelle and her research group also have projects underway in multiple places, from Vermont to Hawaii’s Big Island.
 Partnering with communities and organizations is an important part of this work; learn more about the group’s partners.